RyanGlScott/text-show/README.md

 If you desire it, there are also monomorphic versions of the `showb` function available in the submodules of `Text.Show.Text`.
 See the [naming conventions](https://github.com/RyanGlScott/text-show/wiki/Naming-conventions) page for more information.

 Support for automatically deriving `TextShow` instances can be found in the `TextShow.TH` and `TextShow.Generic` modules.
-If you don't know which one to use, use `TextShow.TH`.